MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ## Permissions granted on the Key Vault to audience insights

-If the Key Vault is linked to an environment, audience insights will be granted following permissions on the Key Vault, depending if [Vault access policy](azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](azure/key-vault/general/rbac-guide?tabs=azure-cli) is enabled.
+The following permissions are granted to audience insights on a linked Key Vault if [Key Vault access policy](azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](azure/key-vault/general/rbac-guide?tabs=azure-cli) is enabled.

 ### Key Vault access policy